Orckestra/orc-shared/docs/hocs.md

 If the `request` named is currently in progress (i.e. we are between a `<request>_REQUEST` action and a `<request>_SUCCESS` or `<request>_FAILURE` action being dispatched), the wrapped component will have an `active` prop set to true.
 This allows the component to indicate loading status to the user.

+## `withScopeData(Component)`

+Provides the full scope information, including all available scopes and the currently selected scope.

 ## `withScrollBox(Component)`

 The given component will be wrapped in a scrollable `<div>`, and is passed a `height` and a `width` prop containing the size in pixels of that element as currently rendered, updated on resize.